doocs/leetcode/solution/2500-2599/2589.Minimum Time to Complete All Tasks/README_EN.md

 ## Solutions

-**Solution 1: Greedy + Sort**
+**Solution 1: Greedy + Sorting**

-We find that the problem is equivalent to choosing $duration$ integer time points in each interval $[start,..,end]$ so that the total number of integer time points selected is the smallest.
+We observe that the problem is equivalent to selecting $duration$ integer time points in each interval $[start,..,end]$, so that the total number of selected integer time points is minimized.

-Therefore, we can sort the $tasks$ by the end time $end$ from small to large.
-Then greedily select.
-For each task, we start from the end time $end$ and choose as many points as possible from back to front, so that these points are more likely to be reused by later tasks.
+Therefore, we can first sort $tasks$ in ascending order of end time $end$.
+Then we greedily make selections.
+For each task, we start from the end time $end$ and choose the points as late as possible from back to front.
+This way, these points are more likely to be reused by later tasks.

-In implementation, we can use a length of $2010$ array $vis$ to record whether each time point has been selected.
-Then for each task, we first count the number of points that have been selected in the $[start,..,end]$ interval $cnt$, then choose $duration - cnt$ points from back to front, and record the number of points selected $ans$ and update the $vis$ array.
+In our implementation, we can use an array $vis$ of length $2010$ to record whether each time point has been selected.
+Then for each task, we first count the number of points $cnt$ that have been selected in the interval $[start,..,end]$, and then select $duration - cnt$ points from back to front, while recording the number of selected points $ans$ and updating the $vis$ array.

 Finally, we return $ans$.

+The time complexity is $O(n \times \log n + n \times m)$, and the space complexity is $O(m)$.
+Here, $n$ and $m$ are the lengths of $tasks$ and $vis$ array, respectively.
+In this problem, $m = 2010$.

 <!-- tabs:start -->